NawaMan/FunctionalJ/docs/struct_type.md

 ## Changing a Field Value
 Since the object is immutable, there is no way to actually change the value of the field in the object.
-So to change the field value, we create another object with the new field value.
+So to change the field value, we create another object with the new field value (immutable modification -- creating a new instance with the modification).
 The method `withXXX(...)` can be used to do just that.

 ```java